Jocelyn Hsu has a full plate, literally and figuratively.

-UI: You’re in your 4th year at UC Berkeley.
-How has studying Public Health changed your view on food and nutrition?
+UI: You’re in your fourth year at UC Berkeley.
+How has studying public health changed your view on food and nutrition?

 UI: One of the articles you wrote for Spoon University concerned the fine line between food as cultural appropriation and as cultural appreciation.
 How do you feel that ties into the foodie culture?

 JH: It’s hard to tell to see when folks are accidentally or actively culturally appropriating something in the United States.
 As a part of an ethnic minority, although Taiwanese Americans are maybe more prevalent than other minorities, it can be hard seeing people write articles saying that some new restaurant brought snow ice to California, when all of your life you’ve been eating snow ice at a local store run by Taiwanese immigrants.

 I love that people are trying different foods, but I think they need acknowledge that it’s not from the American culture.
 You have to acknowledge that certain foods came from certain countries, and that it is traditionally cooked and eaten by these types of people; try to understand and acknowledge the historical and traditional implications behind it.

 UI: You also wrote a very interesting article where you point out that there was implicit bias against Asian Americans by the Centers for Disease Control (CDC), claiming that they were “the healthiest race” in the United States.
 In fact, some ethnic Asians were more likely to suffer from certain health problems, including diabetes, hepatitis B and depression.
 How do you think grouping ethnicities together affects health in general?